-What exactly is chicken pox?
+What exactly is chickenpox?

-Chicken pox is a viral infection also called varicella.
+Chickenpox is a viral infection also called varicella.
 It is accompanied by a rash, which appears as small reddish spots or pimples.
 A fever and body aches usually occur before the rash appears.
-In most cases chicken pox is contracted during childhood, although there are some instances when an adult is not immune and contracts chicken pox.
+In most cases, chickenpox is contracted during childhood, although there are some instances when an adult is not immune and contracts chicken pox.
 About 95% of women in their childbearing years are immune to chicken pox.

-How will my baby be affected if I have chicken pox?
+- How will my baby be affected if I have chicken pox?

-How your baby will be affected depends on where you are at in your pregnancy.
+How your baby will be affected depends on how far along you are in your pregnancy.

-- If chicken pox occurs within the first trimester, the risk of birth defects is 0.5-1 percent
+- If chicken pox occurs within the first trimester, the risk of birth defects is 0.5-1 percent.

-- If chicken pox occurs within the 13th and 20th week, the risk of birth defects is 2 percent
+- If chicken pox occurs within the 13th and 20th week, the risk of birth defects is 2 percent.

 - If chicken pox occurs within 5 days or less of delivery or 1-2 days after delivery, there is a 20-25% chance that your baby will develop chicken pox, known as congenital varicella.